 Each year, the Maryland Department of the Environment (MDE) hosts a recycled sculpture contest for Maryland high school students.
-The 19th annual sculpture contest will be held on Friday, November 20, 2020 at the Maryland Department of the Environment (MDE) in Baltimore.
-MDE would like to extend this invitation to high school students.
-Two entries will be accepted from each high school (additional entries may become available later).
-The contest gives students the chance to be inventive and create a sculpture made from recyclable or reused materials (see ARD Rules Guideline).
+The 19th annual sculpture contest will be held on Friday, November 20, 2020 at MDE in Baltimore.
+The contest gives students the chance to be inventive and create a sculpture made from recyclable or reused materials.
 Judges will select an overall winning sculpture along with individual recognition for creativity, workmanship and use of materials.
 Additionally, a “People’s Choice Award” is given.
 Past contests received national recognition and television news airtime.
 Prizes provided from corporate and non-profit organization sponsors will be awarded to all contest entrants.
 Past prizes have included items such as gift cards, tablets and laptops.